 That particular chapter of The Lockwood Echo is now closed.
 I can’t promise to not say the word ‘Redundancy’ or ‘Bastards’ again, but the tale is now told and I must move on.
 For anyone who is dipping into my papier-mache pool for the first time, you can catch up by visiting Wanted.
 Not Wanted.
 The links are in chronological order, some artistic licence has been used for the purposes of entertainment, and though all events are true, I’ve dug deep for the funny as a vital way of keeping myself sane.
 You can binge read your way through the whole shebang, or dive in at any point as each piece can be enjoyed in isolation, (isolated article, not isolated you, unless you are an introvert like me or you’ve found yourself locked up.
 Sorry to hear that.)

 You may have deduced The Echo is not a real newspaper.
 It’s also not a self-help manual.
 Despite the very personal experiences divulged, I offer no advice, suggestions or recommendations.
 I really am that useless and unhelpful.
 There are many wonderful and insightful peeps out there with a real handle on life, sharing knowledge and experience that will help you navigate all that the universe throws.
-You can take a look at some of my favourites in my Editor’s Pick list on my Home Page.
+You can take a look at some of my favourites in the My Tribe list on my Home Page.
 There’s also plenty of humour tucked in there too.

 What next for me?
 No theme or plan.
 E is for Eclectic and that is the path I will continue to follow.
 As I’ve stated before, I don’t consider myself a writer.
 Nor a blogger.
 Although I’ve chronicled my redundancies as ‘diaries’, I’m not here to produce a journal.
 My veil of anonymity and my magazine style allows me to present ‘Editor’ as the perfect alias.
 And maybe that’s what I am.
 I am of course the Editor of my own thoughts and creativity.
 Nothing more.
 And possibly less.